United States Holocaust Memorial Museum: Remember the Children: Daniel's Story

 Remember the Children: Daniel's Story is an exhibition designed to explain the Holocaust to elementary and middle school children.
 Opened in 1993, it follows true stories about children during the Holocaust.
 Daniel is named after the son of Isaiah Kuperstein, who was the original curator of the exhibit.
 He worked together with Ann Lewin and Stan Woodward to create the exhibit.
 Because of its popularity with families, it is still open to the public today.

 Stephen Tyrone Johns Memorial

 In October 2009, the USHMM unveiled a memorial plaque in honor of Special Police Officer Stephen Tyrone Johns.
 In response to the outpouring of grief and support after the shooting on June 10, 2009, it has also established the Stephen Tyrone Johns Summer Youth Leadership Program.
 Each year, 50 outstanding young people from the Washington, D.C. area will be invited to the USHMM to learn about the Holocaust in honor of Johns' memory.

-Special exhibitions
+A Dangerous Lie (2006)

-Notable special exhibitions have included A Dangerous Lie: The Protocols of the Elders of Zion (2006).
+A Dangerous Lie: The Protocols of the Elders of Zion was a special exhibition about the 1903 Russian antisemitic canard, The Protocols of the Elders of Zion.
+The exhibit was curated by Daniel Greene.

-Collections